mrush-ilao/ilao-documentation/docs/source/otis_tech_guided_navigation_forms.rst

 Fields
 ----------
-Known supported field types are select, text, bool,
+Known supported field types are select, text, bool, date.

 Form fields will have:
 * a field_type which indicates the type of field